moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 ### High Loss Networks

 Web conferencing systems are used on networks with well over 20% packet loss and when this happens, it is often on connections with a relatively large round trip times.
-In these situtation, forward error correction or redundant transmitions are used to provide a reasonable user experience.
+In these situation, forward error correction or redundant transmissions are used to provide a reasonable user experience.
 Often video is turned off in.
 There are multiple machine learning based audio codecs in development that targeting a 2 to 3 Kbps rate.

 This can result in scenarios where very small audio objects are sent at a rate of several hundreds packets per second with a high network loss rate.